What does a home cinema cost?

 Lighting Control

 Great lighting makes a huge difference to the feel of the room.
-In cinema rooms we use lighting for dramatic effect - plus task lighting for the seats so you don't spill your drink.
+In cinema rooms we use lighting for dramatic effect - and task lighting for the seats, so you don't spill your drink.

 Seating